awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ### SendMessage class

 The following Java class represents the **SendMessage** class.
-This class uses the SES API to send an email message to the employee.
+This class uses the Amazon SES API to send an email message to the employee.
 An email address that you send an email message to must be verified.
-For information, see [Verifying an Email Address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html) .
+For information, see [Verifying an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).

        package example;